igomezv/nnogada/README.md

-# NNOGA: Neural Networks Optimized by Neural Networks
+# Neural Networks Optimized by Neural Networks (NNOGA)

 **nnoga** is a Python package that generates neural network approximations for analytical functions, or functions intrinsic to datase.
 The hyperparameters tunning are made with genetic algorithms.